Kanjirottu Yakshi: Folkloric Background

 Sreedevi or Chiruthevi was a courtesan who had as her clients the high and the mighty, and who enjoyed toying with the lives of her many admirers and driving them to financial ruin.
 However, she fell in love with Kunjuraman, her palanquin-bearer, who would carry both her and her brother Govindan around on his back.
 However, Kunjuraman was already married and did not reciprocate Chiruthevi's feelings.
 On the other hand, Govindan and Kunjuraman were very close, with some versions of the tale claiming that the two were lovers.

 Frustrated by Kunjuraman's romantic indifference towards her, Chiruthevi arranged for Kunjuraman's wife to be killed.
 When Govindan found out that his sister was behind the plot, he told Kunjuraman, who agreed to sleep with Chiruthevi.
 While they were in bed, Kunjuraman strangled Chiruthevi in order to avenge the murder of his wife.

 Following her murder, Chiruthevi was reborn as a yakshi to a couple in Kanjirottu.
 She magically transformed into a bewitchingly beautiful woman moments after her birth.
 As a yakshi, she proceeded to seduce and terrorize men and drink their blood, never forgetting to harass the still-living Kunjuraman, whom she still desired.
 To help Kunjuraman, Govindan, who was also a great upasaka of Lord Balarama, made a deal with the yakshi whereby she could cohabit with Kunjuraman for a year, after which she was to become a devotee of Narasimha.
 The other conditions of this deal were that she must agree to be installed at a temple after the year was up, and that she must pray for Govindan and his relationship with Kunjuraman in this birth and all subsequent ones.
-The yakshi swore on 'ponnum vilakkum' in agreement, and after the year was up, she was installed at the Kanjiracottu Valiaveedu Temple which was destroyed many years later.
+The yakshi swore on 'ponnum vilakkum' in agreement, and after the year was up, she was installed at a temple in Kanjiracode which got destroyed many years later.

-Kanjiracottu Valiaveedu Temple

-A year after her deal with Govindan, the yakshi was installed at a Temple which later came to be owned by Kanjiracottu Valiaveedu.
-The members of Valiaveedu started worshipping this Yakshi besides their Guardian Deities, Lord Ramanuja (Sri Krishna accompanied by Sri Rukmini) and Lord Balarama.
-Devotees used to offer Pongala to Yakshi Amma on Pooram in the month of Meenom and on the first Fridays in every Malayalam month except Meenom.
-The Temple no longer exists.